 FAQs on Wisconsin’s self-defense laws answered

-Self-defense is one of the most commonly known defenses against a homicide charge or other violent crime.
+Self-defense is one of the most commonly known defenses against a homicide charge, assault charge, battery charge, domestic violence charge or other violent crime.
 Despite this, many misconceptions exist regarding Wisconsin’s law on self-defense.
 Below are answers to common questions asked by criminal defendants accused of violent crimes who believe they acted in self-defense.

 If I acted in self-defense, I didn’t commit a crime, right?

 Self-defense is an “affirmative defense.”
 An affirmative defense means that the criminal defendant admits to committing a criminal act, but had a legitimate legal justification for doing so.
 If a defendant successfully presents an affirmative defense, he or she cannot be convicted of the offense.
 One defense against a criminal charge is to say, “I didn’t do it.”
 Alleging self-defense is saying, “I did do it, but I had to because … ”

 Under Wisconsin state law, a person “is privileged … to use force against another for the purpose of preventing or terminating what the person reasonably believes to be an unlawful interference with his or her person by such other person.”
 In plainer terms, you can use force against another person if you reasonably believe force is necessary to prevent the imminent death or serious bodily injury of yourself or another.